Published November 2020

 Activated carbon is an amorphous form of elemental carbon prepared by the destructive distillation of any one of a variety of carbonaceous raw materials, including wood, coal, or coconut shells.
 It is used as a substrate primarily to selectively adsorb gases, vapors, or colloidal solids from liquids or gases.
 The principal commercial product forms of activated carbon are granular, powdered, extruded, and fibers.

 The activated carbon business has been and will continue to be driven by environmental regulations—principally regarding water and air purification—especially in the mature and more industrialized areas of the world.
-Environmental issues will continue to be the predominant force in the markets of rapidly developing countries, particularly China and India.
+Environmental issues will continue to be the predominant force in the markets of rapidly developing countries, particularly mainland China and India.

-Although the industry has seen some consolidation in recent years by some of the major players, especially in Europe, total world capacity has grown by approximately 400,000 metric tons since 2012.
-Most of this growth took place in China, India, and the Philippines.
+Although the industry has consolidated in recent years by some of the major players, especially in Europe, and more recently in the United States, total world capacity has increased by approximately 500,000 metric tons since 2016.
+Most of this growth took place in mainland China.
 A growing trend is the push or recommendation to use reactivated carbon.
 Reactivation of spent carbon can be a cost-effective alternative to virgin activated carbon production because of reduced disposal costs and a lower CO₂ footprint for reactivated carbon.

 A new emerging use for activated carbon is in capacitors and batteries for energy applications (e.g., batteries used in hybrid vehicles).
 Although the energy field is a long-term application, this could be a significant market for activated carbon in the future.